jhansen1344/PlanMyRun/README.md

 ### FullCalendar plugin

-The FullCalendar plugin is used in a number of views to display and dynamically add/edit runs.
+The FullCalendar plugin is used in a number of views to display and dynamically add/edit runs, as well as forecast events created as explained above.

 <!-- ROADMAP -->
 ## Roadmap